Pioneer Park Improvements

 - Initiated the process for Sustainable SITES certification for the park.
 The Sustainable SITES Certification process provides a comprehensive framework for designing, developing and managing sustainable and resilient landscapes and other outdoor spaces.
 SITES-certified projects help reduce water demand, filter and reduce stormwater runoff, enhance biodiversity, provide pollinator and wildlife habitat, reduce energy consumption, improve air quality, improve human health, increase outdoor recreation opportunities and much more.

-- Presented to the Historic Landmarks Commission in August.
+- Presented to the Historic Landmarks Commission.
 Pioneer Park is listed on the National Register and is a local landmark site in Salt Lake City.
 This work session helped confirm that the Phase 1 amenities and design maintain a sense of time and place and enable the public to interpret the historic character of the site.
 Proposed improvements are consistent with recommendations in the Pioneer Park Cultural Landscape Report.

 Project Renderings